Salman2105/Portfolio/README.md.txt

-SALMAN AHMED
+Salman Ahmed

-Recently graduated from punjab university of gujrawala campus in bsit with cgpa 3.30...
+Recently graduated from Punjab University of Gujranwala Campus with a BSIT degree and a CGPA of 3.30.